gsalaman/astro_notes/journal.md

 # 10-16-23 Afocal experiments
 Set up the Televue on the CEM and did some crosspiece pics to see what afocal resolution I could get.

-With the 6mm radian, the cross piece was 1727 pixels.....and it's virtual length is 540 arc-seconds.  means I'm just over 3 pixels per arc-second...
+With the 6mm radian, the cross piece was 1727 pixels.....and it's virtual length is 540 arc-seconds.  means I'm just over 3 pixels per arc-second...meaning we'll be somewhere on the order of 150 pixels.

+If I barlow this, I should be at 300...

 # 7-16 Galaxy Tour from Fraser (5-4-2)
 Did the back deck this time, as I wanted to focus Coma/Canis Ventaci/Ursa galaxies.